Maker Faire New York 2013: What's New for NYC Kids at this Hyper-Creative Festival

 While Maker Faire's counterculture, do-it-yourself spirit seems to get a little more commercial every year, don't worry: We've gone through the program and there will still be plenty of super-offbeat stuff you won't see anywhere else.
 Plus this year there's a brand-new area specifically dedicated to families.
 But make sure you wander around: At Maker Faire there's something cool waiting to be discovered around every corner.

-World Maker Faire is a mash up of people doing different things.
+World Maker Faire is a mash-up of people doing different things.
 Some sell their creations, others display or perform their work, and many booths host hands-on activities.
-This year Disney is offering Phineas and Ferb-inspired projects while across the aisle you'll find school-age kids selling homemade PVC marshmallow shooters or a geeky dad showing off his robots.
-There are also many local presenters we love like the Brooklyn Aerodrome, RoboFun, the Brooklyn Robot Foundry and, of course, the New York Hall of Science.
+At this one-of-a-kind event, you'll find school-age kids selling homemade PVC marshmallow shooters or a geeky dad showing off his robots alongside established educational programs like Brooklyn Aerodrome, RoboFun, the Brooklyn Robot Foundry and, of course, the New York Hall of Science.